BODHEESH/Bodhi-StickerAvatarGenerator/README.md

-# Nano Banana Sticker Avatar Generator
+# Bodhi Sticker Avatar Generator

-A web application that transforms user photos into Nano Banana-style stickers/avatars they can download and share.
+A web application that transforms user photos into unique, personalized sticker avatars with a modern, clean aesthetic.
+Create and download your own custom stickers for use across various platforms.

 ## Features

-- Upload images and transform them into stylized stickers
+- Upload your photos to create custom sticker avatars
-- Choose from multiple style options (Retro, Miniature, Cartoon)
+- Choose from multiple style options to match your personality
-- Generate and download sticker packs for WhatsApp, Telegram, and other platforms
+- Download high-quality sticker packs for WhatsApp, Telegram, and other platforms
-- Share your creations with friends
+- Share your unique sticker avatars with friends and communities
+- User-friendly interface with real-time previews

 ## Getting Started